Impact of axonal delay on structure development in a multi-layered network: Methods

 such that

-Inspection of the weight \eqs{\ref{eq:learningRuleAB_Linsker}}{\ref{eq:learningRuleBC_Linsker}} shows that $\kone{}{}$ and $\ktwo{}{}$ do not depend on input and, therefore, do not drive learning but rather regulate overall activity and determine homeostasis.
+Inspection of the weight \eqs{\ref{eq:learningRuleAB_Linsker}}{\ref{eq:learningRuleBC_Linsker}} shows that $\kone{}{}$ and $\ktwo{}{}$ do not depend on input and, therefore, do not drive learning, but rather regulate overall activity and determine homeostasis.
 Without the dependence of the learning equation on input covariance, all weights would evolve to either the upper or lower bound because no presynaptic neuron would be more competitive than another and thus all neurons would change equally.

-The weight bounds, $\LwgtMin{}{} <= \Lweight{}{}{}{} <= \LwgtMax{}{}$, are determined by the proportion of excitatory to inhibitory neurons \citep{Lin86a}. \citet{Lin86a} showed that, for a linear network such as this, having a fraction, $\LwgtMax{}{}$, of excitatory synapses with limits of $0$ and $1$, and a fraction, $\LwgtMin{}{} = 1 - \LwgtMax{}{}$, of inhibitory synapses with limits of $-1$ and $0$, is equivalent to all synapses having limits of $\LwgtMin{}{}$ and $\LwgtMax{}{}$.
+The weight bounds, $\LwgtMin{}{} \leq \Lweight{}{}{}{} \leq \LwgtMax{}{}$, are determined by the proportion of excitatory to inhibitory neurons \citep{Lin86a}. \citet{Lin86a} showed that, for a linear network such as this, having a fraction, $\LwgtMax{}{}$, of excitatory synapses with limits of $0$ and $1$, and a fraction, $\LwgtMin{}{} = 1 - \LwgtMax{}{}$, of inhibitory synapses with limits of $-1$ and $0$, is equivalent to all synapses having limits of $\LwgtMin{}{}$ and $\LwgtMax{}{}$.

-In this work, the term receptive field is considered to refer to an inter-layer receptive field.
-That is, rather than being defined by stimulus space, it is defined by a cortical neuron's input synaptic weight structure.
+In this work, the term `receptive field' refers to an inter-layer receptive field; i.e., rather than being defined by stimulus space, it is defined by a cortical neuron's input synaptic weight structure.
 The receptive field learned by a neuron is described by the set of synaptic weights from its presynaptic neurons after the system has converged to equilibrium.
 For neuron $\postN$ in layer $\layer{B}$, the set of presynaptic neurons can be described by $\{\preN \mid \preN \text{ has a synaptic connection to }\postN \}$.
 Denote by $\FP{(\Lweight{\inputlayer}{\layer{B}}{\preN}{\postN})}$ the fixed point for the synapse weight from neuron $\preN$ in layer $\inputlayer$ to neuron $\postN$ in layer $\layer{B}$.
 The fixed point is assumed to be reached once all synapse weights, or all but one, are no longer changing \citep{Lin86a}.
 The set of fixed point weights describe the receptive field learned by neuron $\postN$.
 If a synapse has a weight of $0$ then it is not considered to be part of the receptive field.